ArthurFerreira2/puce6502/README.md

 extern uint8_t softSwitches(uint16_t address, uint8_t value);
 ```

-For examples of use, you can refer to [reinette II plus](https://github.com/ArthurFerreira2/reinette-II-plus) a french Apple II plus emulator.
+For an example of use, you can refer to [reinette II plus](https://github.com/ArthurFerreira2/reinette-II-plus) a french Apple II plus emulator.

 Have fun !